A1taxi-Hosur/taxibook-backend/DRIVER_APP_API_COMPLETE_DOCUMENTATION.md

 ### 10.3 Phone Number Validation
 - Must be exactly 10 digits
+- Must start with 6, 7, 8, or 9 (Indian mobile format)
 - Numeric characters only
 - No country code prefix
+- Error message: "Invalid phone number format.
+Must be a 10-digit Indian mobile number starting with 6-9"

 ### 10.4 GPS Coordinate Validation
 - Latitude: -90 to 90 degrees
 - Longitude: -180 to 180 degrees
 - Float format required
+- Error messages:
+  - "Invalid latitude value" (for values outside -90 to 90)
+  - "Invalid longitude value" (for values outside -180 to 180)
+  - "Invalid latitude or longitude format" (for non-numeric values)

 ---